 Shot In the Arm Housing Incentive

-Shot in the Arm - Phase Two is currently wrapping up!
+Shot in the Arm - Phase Three has begun!

 Workforce housing development continues to dominate the discussion in economic and community development circles throughout Nebraska and in most of rural America.

 North Platte Chamber and Development leaders a few years ago began brainstorming about the issue and why the community was lagging behind its peer communities in building new houses.
 Speculative housing (not custom pre-sold) was almost non-existent.
 There were numerous reasons that were identified as part of the housing problem.
 This led to the creation of the “Shot in the Arm” housing incentive program.

 The “Shot in the Arm” housing incentive program has impacted an impressive list of over 80 local businesses while creating new homes for the community.

 That impact has been just through the construction stage of the program.
 Once houses are sold, then another level of local businesses are impacted by the furnishings, amenities and services that are purchased.
 Those additional impacts are not factored into the business list provided being impacted by the program, making the local business impact even more meaningful.
 The residual economic spillover from the program into the community has also been welcomed by the business community.
 It also doesn’t include the local economic impact those additional families buying the homes will have long term in the North Platte / Lincoln County region.